Fondation Recherches 3R - Page d'accueil

 3R-Project 116-09

-Organotypic brain slice cultures derived from regularly slaughtered animals as in vitro alternative for the investigation of neuroinfectious diseases in ruminants
+Organotypic brain-slice cultures derived from regularly-slaughtered animals as an in-vitro alternative for the investigation of neuroinfectious diseases in ruminants

-Keywords: live stock; brain; cns, brain disorders; veterinary disease; cell cultures: organ-specific; slices; reduction; replacement
+Keywords: live stock; brain; infectious diseases; veterinary disease; cell cultures: organ-specific; reduction; replacement

 Duration: 3 years Project Completion: 2013